willprice/flowty/README.md

 Flowty is the swiss army knife of computing optical flow.
 Flowty is...

 - Performant—leveraging CUDA accelerated optical flow implementations.
-- Easy of use—packaged in docker so you don't have to compile OpenCV and Flowty yourself.
+- Easy to use—packaged in docker so you don't have to compile OpenCV and Flowty yourself.

 ## Usage